openstack/nova/doc/source/user/filter-scheduler.rst

 driver.
 All of the standard nova filters and MyFilter are available to the FilterScheduler, but just the RamFilter, ComputeFilter, and MyFilter will be used on each request.

-Each filter selects hosts in a different way and has different costs.
-The order of ``filter_scheduler.enabled_filters`` affects scheduling performance.
-The general suggestion is to filter out invalid hosts as soon as possible to avoid unnecessary costs.
-We can sort ``filter_scheduler.enabled_filters`` items by their costs in reverse order.
-For example, ComputeFilter is better before any resource calculating filters like RamFilter, CoreFilter.

-In medium/large environments having AvailabilityZoneFilter before any capability or resource calculating filters can be useful.

 Weights
 -------